zeekliu/Generals.io-Local/README.md

 # Generals.io-Local
-A local version of generals.io written in C++
+A local version of generals.io written in C++.

+It's similar to [generals.io](https://generals.io), enjoy it!